2026 FIFA WC: The full list of all 9 African nations that have qualified

-2026 FIFA World Cup: The 9 African Teams That Have Direclty Qualified
+2026 FIFA World Cup: The 9 African Teams That Have Directly Qualified

 - Nine African countries have automatically punched their tickets to the 2026 FIFA World Cup